 Credit: @roddypittman on Instagram

-When a town is named one of the “Best Christmas Towns” in the USA, you better believe it’s worth a visit.
+Once ranked one of the “Best Christmas Towns” in the USA by Country Living, you better believe Corning is worth a visit.
 The appropriately named “Crystal City” resembles a winter postcard with shimmering lights decorating the famous Gaffer District.
-Make sure to check out the massive Christmas tree covered in hand-blown glass ornaments in Centerway Square.
-Spend the night and get cozy at the Corning Staybridge Suites, less than one mile from the renowned Corning Museum of Glass, where you can make your own glass ornament for that special someone in your life this holiday season.
-On display at the museum is Kwanzaa Setting, a glass kinara holding candles representing the seven principles of the African American celebration, and Tree of Life Menorah and Hanukkah Objects to mark the Jewish festival of lights.
+Make sure to check out the massive Christmas tree covered in hand-blown glass ornaments in Centerway Square and embark on an enchanting holiday horse & wagon ride through the sights, sounds, snowflakes, and twinkling lights of this snowglobe of a town!
+Spend the night and get cozy at the Corning Staybridge Suites, less than one mile from the renowned Corning Museum of Glass, where you can make your own glass ornament.
+The cheerful centerpiece of the museum is the holiday ornament tree that has now become a holiday tradition—and the perfect background for a holiday photo.
+The 14-foot tree is decorated with more than 2,000 handmade glass ornaments and is joined by other wonders in glass, including a life-sized glass snowperson family, the Tree of Life Menorah, Advent Wreath, and Kwanzaa Setting.

 Wreaths hang along a street in downtown Saratoga Springs